trubavuong/sweet-placeholder/doc/README.md

 - `'end-loop'` when end of a loop
 - `'destroy'` when destroy placeholder

-For example, if you want to listen `begin-loop (Placeholder.EventType.BEGIN_LOOP)` event:
+For example, if you want to listen `begin-loop (NaughtyPlaceholder.EventType.BEGIN_LOOP)` event:

     placeholder.addEventListener('begin-loop', function (args) {
         // do something